These are some of the most common questions that our clients have when they are looking to start a new project.

 What areas of South Jersey do you serve?

-Our engineering and surveying service area includes Atlantic County, southern Camden County, Cape May County, Cumberland County, and Salem County.
+Our engineering and surveying service area includes Atlantic County, Cape May County, Cumberland County, and Salem County.
 We also service select parts of Gloucester County, including Clayton, Elk, Glassboro, Franklin, Newfield, Monroe, South Harrison, and Woolwich Townships.
-A large volume of our work comes from towns like Vineland, Pittsgrove, Elmer, Hamilton Township, Galloway, the many townships surrounding Bridgeton such as Upper Deerfield, and areas like Franklin Township, Newfield, and Williamstown/Monroe Township.
+A large volume of our work comes from towns like Vineland, Pittsgrove, Elmer, Hamilton Township, Galloway, the many townships surrounding Bridgeton such as Upper Deerfield, and areas like Mays Landing, Woodstown, Buena Vista Twp, and Hammonton.

 What is involved with getting a septic system designed?

 The first step is for our geologist Eric Johnson to visit your property and perform a site and soil evaluation.
 This involves bringing a backhoe onto your property and digging 10-12 feet below the surface to examine the site conditions, and entering the house to inspect the current plumbing if applicable.
 The next step is topographic surveying.
 Our in-house surveyor Charles Dewees, Jr. will visit your property and measure the elevations of the land to provide our team with the data they need for the design.
 Once this is complete, the data goes to Bill Montana, our drafting expert, for plan preparation.
 Once the plans are complete, they are reviewed and signed by our engineer Dave Battistini, and packaged for submission to the requisite health department.
 This process takes about 4-6 weeks on average from date of hire.

 What is my septic system going to cost?